ArashPartow/exprtk/readme.txt

 [01 - CAPABILITIES]
-The ExprTk evaluator  supports the following  fundamental mathematical operations, functions and processes:
+The ExprTk  evaluator  supports the following  fundamental  arithmetic operations, functions and processes:

 (0) Basic operators: +, -, *, /, %, ^